 i) Minimize interference

-ii) Allow public sector undertakings to function along commercial principles
+ii) Allow public sector undertakings to function along with commercial principles

 iii) Grant managerial autonomy in decision-making, such as in appointments.

-- The new policy clearly highlights a distinction between privatisation and disinvestment.
-While sales of equity greater than 50%, maybe even 100%, is privatisation, any tinkering here and there constitutes disinvestment.
+- The new policy clearly highlights the distinction between privatization and disinvestment.
+While sales of equity greater than 50%, maybe even 100%, is privatization, any tinkering here and there constitutes disinvestment.

-- Previous efforts at large scale sale of shares has been frequently mired in controversies and as a result bureaucrats have developed a sort of an aversion to strategic sales.
+- Previous efforts at large scale sale of shares have been frequently mired in controversies and as a result, bureaucrats have developed a sort of an aversion to strategic sales.
 In a course correction, the new disinvestment policy provides for land to be valued at market price for inclusion in sales.
-This will help prevent any scope for rent seeking and reduces discretionary powers and thus enables bureaucrats to do away with status-quo.
+This will help prevent any scope for rent-seeking and reduces discretionary powers and thus enables bureaucrats to do away with the status-quo.

 - NITI Aayog has been entrusted to come up with new recommendations about loss-making units that can be sold, their assets valued and disposed of, and to carry out possible strategic sales.